Combining Checkpointing and Data Compression to Accelerate Adjoint-Based Optimization Problems

 Checkpointing is yet another strategy to reduce the memory overhead.
-Only a subset of the program states during the forward pass is stored (and the rest discarded).
-The discarded data is recomputed when needed by restarting the forward pass from the last available stored state.
-The Revolve algorithm~\cite{griewank2000algorithm} provides an answer to the question of which states should be stored and which states should be recomputed to minimize the total amount of recomputation work.
-Other authors have subsequently developed extensions to Revolve that are optimal under different assumptions~\cite{stumm2009multistage, wang2009minimal,aupy2016optimal,schanen2016asynchronous}.
+Only a subset of the timesteps during the forward pass is stored.
+Other timesteps are recomputed when needed by restarting the forward pass from the last available stored state.
+We discuss this strategy in section~\ref{sec:revolve}.
+Previous work has applied checkpointing to seismic imaging and inversion problems~\cite{symes2007reverse, datta2018asynchronous}.
+An alternative is data compression, which is discussed in section~\ref{sec:compression}.

+In this paper, we extend the previous studies by \emph{combining} checkpointing and compression.
+This is obviously useful when the data does not fit in the available memory even after compression, for example for very large adjoint problems, or for problems where the required accuracy limits the achievable compression ratios.

+Compared to the use of only checkpointing without compression, this combined method often improves performance.
+This is a consequence of the reduced size of stored timesteps, allowing more timesteps to be stored during the forward computation.
+This in turn reduces the amount of recomputation that needs to be performed.
+On the other hand, the compression and decompression itself takes time.
+The answer to the question ``does compression pay off?'', depends on a number of factors including - available memory, the required precision, the time taken to compress and decompress, and the achieved compression factors, and various problem specific parameters like computational intensity of the kernel involved in the forward and adjoint computations, and the number of timesteps.